Icenium/icenium-cli/docs/man_pages/screenbuilder/screenbuilder.md

 ### Command Limitations

-* You cannot add components to projects created with earlier version of the Telerik AppBuilder CLI.
+* You cannot add components to projects created with earlier version of the AppBuilder CLI.
 This behavior will be fixed in an upcoming release.

 ### Related Commands
 Command | Description